Twitter Adds Warning Label For Offensive Political Tweets

 "The Twitter Rules about abusive behavior apply to this Tweet.
 However, Twitter has determined it may be in the public's interest for the Tweet to remain available."

-A user would have to tap to view.
+A user will have to click or tap to view.

 The new measure applies to verified political leaders and candidates who have more than 100,000 followers.
 The abusive tweets will be ranked down by algorithms as well, thereby getting fewer views.